vagnertxr/vagnertxr/readme.md

 ## 💼 Experience Highlights
 - Implemented and managed spatial databases for a institutional WebGIS platform at **UnB**, where I worked as a research support fellow in 2024.
-- Created dashboards for spatial data visualization and performed data quality control.
-- Provided technical support for implementing geospatial systems and platforms.
 - Currently, I provide technical services in GIS and cartography for [**IBAMA**](https://pamgia.ibama.gov.br/home/) via an external contractor.

 ## ❓ What You’ll Find Here?